 Overwhelmed with grief he sat down to write, and for some time was unable to complete his task.
-At last he overcome his feelings sufficiently for the purpose and wrote the following brief note to be delivered after his death to Nettie Woodward :-
+At last he overcome his feelings sufficiently for the purpose and wrote the following brief note to be delivered after his death to Nettie Woodward:-

 "My DEAR.-I have to inform you of the sad fate which awaits your true friend.
 I am to suffer death this afternoon at four o'clock. \ \ \ \ I send you, from my chains, a message of true love; and. as I stand on the brink of the grave, I tell you I do truly, and fondly, and forever love you.
-I am, ever truly, yours, so roon to meet, and his attire
+I am, ever truly, yours, anothed state valuated to worse of two today only the a to being a town two tracks at the CHAPTER XIII.